krivanek06/market-monitor/libs/shared/features/storage-local/README.md

-# general-features
+# storage-local

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test general-features` to execute the unit tests.
+Run `nx test storage-local` to execute the unit tests.